VonOhlen, Kreimier, Martinez advance to Friday's action

 Although faced with a rebuilding task in his first season as head coach, Sharratt helped lead Air Force to a 3-1 mark in its inaugural season in the Western Wrestling Conference.
 With the Falcons earning a sixth-place team finish at the NCAA West Regional, Crozier and Devlin led Air Force as third-team all-conference selections.

 Sharratt's influence has been notable off the mat as well.
-The Falcons have been consistently in the top 10 percent of the NCAA APR (Academic Progress Rate) rankings among all Division I wrestling institutions, while earning NWCA All-Academic honors as a team in 2009.
+Josh Larson, a 2011 graduate, served as the Cadet Wing Commander in the spring of 2011, supporting the team's leadership role in military development.
+Academically, the Falcons have been consistently in the top 10 percent of the NCAA APR (Academic Progress Rate) rankings among all Division I wrestling institutions, while earning NWCA All-Academic honors as a team in 2009.
 In addition, Stephen Crozier, a 2009 graduate, was named to the NWCA All-Academic team in 2008 and 2009, and was also a three-time member of the WWC All-Academic team.
+In 2013, the Falcons had two more wrestlers earn NWCA All-Academic honors, with sophomores Hyder and Jesse Stafford each being named to the prestigious team.

 Upon his arrival in 2006, Sharratt set goals that seem to be coming to fruition.
 "Air Force has a great program and a great staff and I'm looking forward to the chance to get it going," said Sharratt.
 "My goals for the Air Force wrestling program are for every athlete to graduate and be commissioned as an Air Force officer, for our wrestlers to be leaders in the Cadet Wing, and for each individual to reach his full potential on the mat."